Cameron39/inmysystem/README.md

 ## Information
 Created for my CSC 470 Final Project

+This application allows the user to track doses that are active and maintains a history of doses taken.

 ## Warning
 **This is a proof of concept application**

-**I am not a doctor and you should always consult your doctor before taking medications** Do not use this application instead of a doctor
+**I am not a doctor and you should always consult your doctor before taking medications**

+Do not use this application instead of a doctor

 ## Notes